Healthy eating and its influence on spine and joints, How eating habits affect our general health

-Our Holistic views on Eating and its influence on your spine, joints and general health.
+Our Holistic views on Eating and its influence on your spine, joints and general health are underlined below.

 The aim of this page is to provide you with simple truths about diet to enable you to achieve optimal spinal health more quickly.